rieckpil/progmot/content/post/giving-my-first-talk.md

 ShowToc: true
 ---

-> Life happens outside of your comfort zone - the rest is just repetition.
+> Life happens outside of your comfort zone - the rest is just repetition ⭐️

 For a long time, I've been thinking about giving a talk at a public conference.
 While I've already held technical knowledge-sharing sessions internally for colleagues or clients, I've never stood on stage _in public_.